Anchorage: 907.522.9004 Prudhoe Bay: 907.659.6223 info@alaskacrane.net

 Going on 14 years—and counting— our flawless safety record and industry-leading .66 Experience Modification Rating (EMR) reflect our commitment to safety, injury prevention, and risk mitigation.
 In addition to carrying out our own safety program, we have an in-house team authorized to certify crane operators and riggers, per industry regulations and standards.

-Background
+Our Background

 STG Incorporated, the parent company of Alaska Crane, is an Anchorage-based heavy industry contractor that has provided construction services and management across Alaska since 1991.
 In 2001, STG purchased an established crane business, recognizing that the services it provided locally would be compatible with and complementary to its rural work.
 Company owners renamed the newly-purchased business Alaska Crane and began the process of upgrading its equipment fleet.
 In September 2013, Calista Corporation acquired STG Incorporated, which included Alaska Crane and one other subsidiary.